Tati-Maria/gameverse/README.md

 ## Upcoming Features

-- Users can create an account and log in
+- Users can create an account and log in.
-- Users can save games to their favorites list and remove them from their favorites list.
+- Users can filter games by ascending or descending order of release date, rating, and popularity.

 ### [Deployed Application](https://gameverse-zeta.vercel.app/)